miohtama/capitalgram/posts/ethereum-2.0-staking-and-stakewise.md

 ---
 In this blog post, we will look in detail Ethereum 2.0 staking, staking pools and how they operate.
 As an example, I feature the StakeWise staking pool service and then explore the return on investment, risks and technical aspects of staking.

-Ethereum 2.0 phase 0 beacon chain launch is imminent.
+Ethereum 2.0 phase 0 chain launch is imminent.
 I expect the popularity of staking pools to increase quickly, as they are a convenient way for non-technical users to put their ETH capital in productive use.

 <ol id="toc"><!-- --></ol>

 ## What is Proof of Stake?

 Ethereum 2.0 is a long term upgrade plan for Ethereum 1.0, the most popular blockchain at the moment.
 Ethereum 2.0 will be a Proof of Stake blockchain.
 In a Proof of Stake [consensus model](https://www.investopedia.com/terms/c/consensus-mechanism-cryptocurrency.asp) the validators who ensure the blockchain gets new blocks and moves forward, stake some capital (ETH) to receive [block production rewards](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-economics/#staking-rewards).
-Validators take turns.

 Validator clients stake some capital (min 32 ETH), but the actual hardware can be modest.
 This is opposite to Bitcoin and Ethereum 1.0 where miners need to buy specialised physical mining devices and burn vast amounts of electricity to receive block rewards.
 In this sense, the Ethereum 2.0 network will be much more secure as there is going to be more operators ensuring the network security.